Phini0n/OnlineStore/README.md

 Multiple menus allow the user to organize their cart and check out those items.

 ## User Stories
-> - As a user, I need to see when a deposit or purchase has occurred in my finances, so that I can plan spending accordingly.
+> - As a user I want to be able to add items into my cart from a given list, so that I can purchase them all at the same time later.
-> - As a user, I need the ability to import and export my transaction information so that I can use it in other places than just the Financial Tracker program.
+> - As a user I want the inventory of the store to be loaded from my .csv file so that I can compile and purchase the items in the inventory.
-> - As a developer, I want to handle user input errors, so that the program won't shut down abruptly and cause user confusion and frustration.
-> - As a developer I want to handle how transactions are managed in the main ArrayList and written to the csv file, so that the program runs efficiently.
-> - As a user, I want to manually add transactions to the ledger, so that I can stay up to date on my purchases and deposits.
-> - As a user, I want to be able to search my transactions and deposits by vendor, so that I know when I've done business with that vendor.
+> - As a user I want to be able to search for my products by name, price, and department, so that I can find the exact items I want within my specifications.
-> - As a user, I want to be able to list transactions specified by dates, so that I can see my purchases and deposits during a certain window of time.
+> - As a user I want to be able to see a products SKU, name, price, and department so I can assess all of the information and make a purchase.
-> - As a user, I want to have a Home Menu, Ledger Menu, and Reports Menu, so that I can access the relevant transaction information with little to no confusion.
+> - As a user I want to be able to see all of the products available for purchase, so that I can see what's available in the inventory.
-> - As a user, I want to see my transaction information in a organized, visually appealing way, so that I can understand when transactions happened.
+> - As a user I want to be able to navigate through organized menus so that I can easily understand where to purchase items, remove items, and checkout items.

 ## Setup